An unexpected stochastic dominance: Pareto distributions, dependence, and diversification: Introduction

-Observations similar to \eqref{eq:*}, although with less generality, are made in the literature in different forms. \cite{S67} mentioned that having an infinite mean in portfolio diversification may lead to a worse distribution; see also p.~271 in \cite{FM72} and \cite{M72}.
-The inequality \eqref{eq:*} for $n=2$ and the Pareto tail parameter $\alpha =1/2$ (see Section \ref{sec:2} for the parametrization) has an explicit formula in Example 7 of \cite{embrechts2002correlation}.
-A numerical example for $n=3$ and $\alpha=1$ is provided by \citet[Figure 5.2]{EP10}.
-A relevant result of \cite{ibragimov2009portfolio} is that for iid random variables $Z_1,\dots,Z_n$ which follow a convolution of symmetric stable distributions without finite mean, $\p(\theta_1Z_1+\dots+\theta_nZ_n\le x)\le \p(Z_1\le x)$ for $x>0$ but not for $x<0$ (and hence first-order stochastic dominance does not hold\footnote{This relation is closer to second-order stochastic dominance; see \cite{IW07}.}).
+Observations similar to \eqref{eq:*}, although with less generality, occur in the literature in different forms. \cite{S67} mentioned that having an infinite mean in portfolio diversification may lead to a worse distribution; see also \citet[p.~271]{FM72} and \cite{M72}.
+Inequality \eqref{eq:*} for $n=2$ and the Pareto tail parameter $\alpha =1/2$ (see Section \ref{sec:2} for the parametrization) has an explicit formula in Example 7 of \cite{embrechts2002correlation}.
+Simple numerical examples are provided by \citet[Figure 5.2]{EP10} and \citet[Table 2]{bauer2016marginal}. \cite{ibragimov2005new} showed that \eqref{eq:*} holds for iid positive one-sided stable random variables with infinite mean.
+Another relevant result of \cite{ibragimov2009portfolio} is that for iid random variables $Z_1,\dots,Z_n$ which follow a convolution of symmetric stable distributions without finite mean, $\p(\theta_1Z_1+\dots+\theta_nZ_n\le x)\le \p(Z_1\le x)$ for $x>0$ but the opposite holds for $x<0$ (and hence first-order stochastic dominance does not hold).
 The symmetry of distributions is essential for this inequality, and $Z_1,\dots,Z_n$ can take negative values, unlike Pareto losses, which are positive, skewed and more suitable for the modeling of extreme losses.

-In the realm of banking and insurance, Pareto distributions with infinite mean occur as a possible mathematical model after careful statistical analysis in several contexts.
-For instance, catastrophic losses, operational losses, large insurance losses, and financial returns from technological innovations, are often modelled by Pareto distributions without finite mean; Section \ref{sec:rem1} below collects some examples and related literature.

-In risk management, the inequality \eqref{eq:*} yields \emph{superadditivity} of the regulatory risk measure Value-at-Risk (VaR) in banking and insurance sectors; that is, the weighted average of Pareto losses without finite mean gives a larger VaR than that given by an individual Pareto loss.
-Different from the literature on VaR superadditivity for regularly varying distributions (e.g., \cite{ELW09} and \cite{MFE15}), the superadditivity of VaR implied by \eqref{eq:*} holds for all probability levels, and this not just in some asymptotic sense.

-We obtain several generalizations of the inequality \eqref{eq:*} for other models in Sections \ref{sec:2} and \ref{sec:3}.
-In particular, Proposition \ref{prop:tail} in Section \ref{sec:2} deals with losses that are Pareto only in the tail region, and Theorem \ref{thm:indicator} in Section \ref{sec:3} addresses losses triggered by catastrophic events, a setting where ultra heavy-tailed Pareto losses (hence infinite mean) are relevant.